 What Do Biochemical Engineers Do On a Daily Basis?

-What a Biochemical Engineer Should Know
+Things a Biochemical Engineer Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.